The Woman in the Moon: Synopsis

 Sol, the Sun, takes over at the start of Act III; for a change, his influence is largely beneficial.
 Pandora becomes "gentle and kind," and chooses Stesias, one of the shepherds, as her husband.
 But then comes Venus's turn: Joculus inspires dancing, Cupid shoots his arrows, and romantic disruptions follow.
 Mercury succeeds Venus in Act IV; he makes Pandora "false and full of sleights, / Thievish and lying, subtle, eloquent...."
 By Act V, under the influence of Luna, Pandora simply runs mad.
 Stesias is fed up by now, and the other shepherds want nothing to do with Pandora, even when the seven planetary deities have restored her sanity.
 With no place for her on Earth, the planets vie for the distinction of taking Pandora up to their individual spheres; Pandora chooses Luna, since they are both inherently changeable.

 At the end of the play, Nature chooses to punish Stesias, Pandora's husband, because he is so easily swayed by the opinions of others.
 He is condemned to "be...her slave, and follow her in the moon."
 His punishment is to always follow Pandora, but never to act on his anger towards her or inflict pain upon her.

 Interpretations

-Most critics have judged the play as "a satire on women," an expression of traditional male chauvinism and sexism — though dissent from this view can also be found in the critical literature.
+Most critics have judged the play as "a satire on women," an expression of traditional male chauvinism and sexism – though dissent from this view can also be found in the critical literature.
 Lyly's use of astrology has been seen in the context of the craze for horoscope-casting that typified the Elizabethan era.

+Bertolt Brecht suggested that Pandora's erratic behavior under the influence of the planetary deities prefigures later Elizabethan experiments in stage psychology, such as exploring the interactions between cosmic determinism and human action.

-Other Performances
+Other performances

 The play was performed by Bryn Mawr College in 1928.
 Future actress Katharine Hepburn, who was studying at the university at the time, played the role of Pandora.

-A production of this play was put on by the Edward's Boys company in March of 2018.
+A production of this play was put on by the Edward's Boys company in March 2018.